Every Story Counts

 A “home” away from homeE

-by Karina, about 1 month ago
+by Karina, 3 months ago

 As a child I remember my parents taking my brother and I to the Lincoln Acres Library.
 My brother and I loved our little Lincoln Acres library that looked like a little house.
 The library was our second “home”.
 We were always greeted by our librarian Perla.
 As we got older we would meet our friends at the library to do homework, look at magazines, read/check out books and talk with Perla.
 When we both went off to college we didn’t frequent the library as much but always tried to stop by and say hi whenever we could.
 Once I...
 Continue reading